Billy & Mandy's Big Boogey Adventure: Plot

 Grim and the children win.
 Billy, Irwin, and Mandy are easily subdued by their respective worst nightmares, leaving Grim to claim the Hand unaffected, revealing he goes through his worst nightmare every day living with Billy and Mandy.
 The Hand however is almost immediately stolen by Boogey, who uses it to scare Grim so badly that he explodes.
 Believing he has won, Boogey is shocked when Grim promptly reforms himself.
-As everyone laughs at him, Boogey realizes the Hand is making his worst nightmare — confronting the fact that he is not scary at all — a reality, and suffers several humiliating accidents.
-Grim reveals he had actually turned the Hand's power off right after he picked it up, to make Boogey think his fear had come to life, ultimately proving Boogey wasn't ever scary at all.
+As everyone laughs at him, Boogey realizes the Hand is making his worst nightmare – confronting the fact that he is not scary at all – a reality, and suffers several humiliating accidents.
+Grim reveals he had actually turned the Hand's power off right after he picked it up, to make Boogey think his fear had come to life, ultimately proving Boogey was not ever scary at all.

 Mandy demands the Underworld Court to reinstate Grim as the Grim Reaper because he saved the world from a future ruled by Boogey, which the court agrees to in part because Numbuh 3 was too much of an optimist to actually reap anyone in their view.
 In the end, Billy from the future appears before them to warn that if Mandy had used Horror's Hand, she would have taken over the world in two weeks, becoming the Lord of Horror from his time.
 Grim decides to put the Hand in his trunk to ensure that the future never comes to pass.
 Subsequently, Boogey is discovered to have become afraid of everything having suffered "a few too many hits on the noggin" during his humiliation.
-Future Billy goes back to the future to make sure that things were set right.
+Future Billy goes back to the future to make sure that things are set right.

 The credits show the aftermath of the film, including Mandy becoming the new captain of Boogey's ship, Numbuh 3 starting her own Reaper-for-hire service that results in people laughing at her, Dracula stealing Grim's scythe for use as a golf club, Irwin being bedridden for getting infected with mono and cooties after kissing Mandy, and Boogey living in fear since his defeat.

-The epilogue shows how Billy went back to the future to find that it has not changed as Fred Fredburger has obtained Horror's Hand from Grim's magic trunk and took over the world as the new Lord of Horror, having conquered his fear of running out of nachos.
+In the post-credits, future Billy went back to the future to find that it has not changed as Fred Fredburger has obtained Horror's Hand from Grim's magic trunk and took over the world as the new Lord of Horror, having conquered his fear of running out of nachos.